Tatterdemalion: Fictional character biography

 Arnold Paffenroth was born in Las Vegas, Nevada, and became a tap-dancer and an actor.
 He was once a wealthy business investor until the Las Vegas mob swindled him out of all of his money.
 This resulted in his divorce, and he became an insane homeless person.
 With an army of derelicts, hired by Sidney Sarnak on behalf of the Committee, he battled the Werewolf.
 The Committee outfitted Paffenroth with a sophisticated costume and equipment.
 Taking the name "Tatterdemalion" (a person dressed in ragged clothing), he sneaked up on unsuspecting victims and proceeded to destroy their money, rather than steal it; an odd twist on mugging.
 Tatterdemalion began attacking the wealthy, and then battled Werewolf and the superhero Spider-Man.
 He next battled Werewolf and Ghost Rider.
 With other superhuman adventurers and criminals, he was imprisoned by the Locksmith, but was then freed by Spider-Woman.
 He later attempted to stimulate the career of Julia Walker, his former dance partner, by committing terrorism.
 He battled and was stopped by Dazzler.

-Tatterdemalion later joined the "Night Shift", a group of villains tricked by the Shroud into doing good.
+Tatterdemalion later joined the Night Shift, a group of villains tricked by the Shroud into doing good.
 He teamed with Captain America against the Power Broker and his augmented mutates.
 Alongside the Night Shift, he tested Moon Knight to take over as leader of the Night Shift.
 Alongside the Night Shift, he battled the West Coast Avengers.
 His abilities were enhanced by Satannish's black magic at this time.
-At present, he is more occupied with shielding his thoughts from the space aliens who are trying to control his mind with radio signals; he believes they transmit these signals into his head via smoke stacks of fast food restaurants.
+At present, he is more occupied with shielding his thoughts from the space aliens who are trying to control his mind with radio signals; he believes they transmit these signals into his head via the smoke stacks of fast food restaurants.